Chania Public Services Guide

 Downtown Chania, there are three post offices with slightly different roles.
 What they do have in common: they all go slow!
 Let’s have a look at them:

 1.Post office at Peridou 10 street: The main post office and the busiest of all.
 Normally there is a queue waiting on the sidewalk.
 Avoid it if possible.

-Opening hours, 07:30-14:30 Weekends off.
+Opening hours, 07:30-20:30 Weekends off.

 2.Post office at Anapafseos 10 street : Less crowded, specialized in parcels.
-If you’re shipping about a box or parcel, you’ll have to visit this post office.
+If you’re shipping or waiting for a box or a parcel, you’ll have to visit this post office.
 Make sure you have wrapped and taped it ahead of time, as you may face an unpleasant surprise otherwise

-A small office of the Greek National Tourism Organization is open weekdays 09:00-14:00 but unfortunately not on weekends.
+A small office of the Greek National Tourism Organization is open weekdays 09:00-15:00 but unfortunately not on weekends.

-- Chania International Airport Ioannis Daskalogiannis has been recently renovated and the passenger station has been expanded.
+- Chania International Airport Ioannis Daskalogiannis (named by the famous Cretan revolutioner against Turks) has been recently renovated and the passenger station has been expanded.
 During the summer season in normal conditions, it is super busy.
 Charter, low cost, international & domestic flights are taking off or landing every few minutes.

 You will not find free parking inside the airport area but you may be lucky and find some parking space just outside.